w1th0ut/VR-Virus/README.md

 # VR-Virus (beta)
-VR applications are made in c # using the Unity engine, intended for learning media about viruses.
+VR applications are made in C# using the Unity engine, intended for learning media about viruses.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.